 Summer is still here, thank goodness.
 The NFL pre-season has begun and the back-to-school commercials have started appearing on TV.
-This is how the beginning of my birth month goes each and every year.
 I just love August as it is always bittersweet, pleasantly so.
 It’s time to relish everything summer has to offer as our days grow shorter and shorter by the minute, prepare ourselves to say good-bye to her and yet anxiously await the autumn season.

 It’s time to appreciate the stark beauty of bright yellow sunflowers, delight in the last of summer’s tart cherries and the divine sweet and fruity taste of juicy and fuzzy fresh peaches while easing ourselves into thoughts of shorter, crisp and cool fall days.
 August is definitely a time of transition—albeit emotionally and psychologically.

 Some may say that September is the true time of transition because summer continues well into the month.
 However, by then, at least for most of us, we are back in the saddle again with new routines as the academic year begins and we are already prepared to embrace fall in all her glory once again.
 For now, I say we embrace summer at her fullest and put all thoughts of fall aside—even if fall is my very favorite time of year.

 As a relatively new food blogger, I had contemplated whether I should continue my tart cherry mania here on the blog with yet one more recipe, or forge ahead with peaches and then settle into baking cakes and cookies or start working with apples, chocolate, nuts, peanut butter and pumpkin.
 Although I look forward to sharing those recipes, the truth is I cannot help but be driven to hold onto summer during these last precious weeks.
 I keep telling myself, there will be time for all that other good stuff later.